How to Fix Siri Not Working on iPhone

 1. Enable Siri and Confirm Configuration

 It may seem obvious, but Siri must be fully enabled across the device for it to listen for the hot word or respond to the side button.
-If you recently set up your device, or are troubleshooting after an update, it’s wise to ensure all activation options are toggled on.
+If you recently set up your device or are troubleshooting after an update, it’s wise to ensure all activation options are toggled on.
 If you need a complete walkthrough, you can follow the instructions on how to set up Siri on your iPhone.

 - Go to the Settings app.